rogyizac/data-science-portfolio/README.md

 ## Publications
 1. [Saptarshi Purkayastha, Rohan Isaac, Sharon Anthony, Shikhar Shukla, Elizabeth A. Krupinski, Joshua A. Danish, Judy W. Gichoya.
 A general-purpose AI assistant embedded in an open-source radiology information system.](https://doi.org/10.48550/arXiv.2303.10338)
 2. Measuring Impact of Radiologist-AI Collaboration: Efficiency, Accuracy, and Clinical Impact – 1st Author, ISBI 2024 Conference (Accepted, Yet to publish)

+## Master's Thesis
+**Thesis Title:** A Multi-modal Medical Anomaly Detector Based on Cascade Variational Autoencoder and BERT - [Repo](https://github.com/rogyizac/CVAD)
+- An existing Cascade **Variational Auto Encoder** model that detects out-of-distribution medical images from in-distribution ones in a self-supervised way is extended by integrating a **BERT model** to embed medical image related reports, and fusing the latent representations of the image and the report by adapting an **Early Fusion network** that can distinguish the medical report of an in-distribution medical image from the out-of-distribution image in a self-supervised manner.
+- Applied this advanced model to MIMIC-CXR and COCO captions data, showcasing its adaptability and generalization strength.

 ## Projects